lucascosti/mac-config/README.md

 * [MacOS key bindings for text navigation](macoskeybindings/DefaultKeyBinding.dict)

-  In addition to the above Karabiner settings to change keys, I also have changed some of the default MacOS keybindings to make keyboard text navigation behave more like Windows.
+  In addition to the above Karabiner settings to change keys, I have also changed some of the default MacOS keybindings to make keyboard text navigation behave more like Windows.

-  This includes changing the behaviour of the <kbd>Home</kbd> and <kbd>End</kbd> keys to respectively move the cursor to the beginning and end of a line (and using <kbd>Shift</kbd> to select the text if desired).
+  This includes changing the behaviour of the <kbd>Home</kbd> and <kbd>End</kbd> keys to respectively move the cursor to the beginning and end of a line (and using <kbd>Shift</kbd> to select the text, if desired).

   Also, I have swapped the <kbd>⌘ Command</kbd>/<kbd>⌥ Option</kbd>+<kbd> arrow</kbd> keys behaviour: <kbd>⌘ Command(mapped)</kbd>+<kbd>←</kbd>/<kbd>→</kbd>  now moves the cursor between words, and <kbd>⌥ Option(mapped)</kbd>+<kbd>←</kbd>/<kbd>→</kbd> moves to the start/end of a line (and <kbd>Shift</kbd> with both sets to select the text, if desired).

   This seems to work in most places in MacOS, except Electron-based apps (like VS Code, Atom, Slack, etc.).
-The editors like VS Code have their own keymaps, so I have also had to replicate this behaviour in the VS Code settings keymap settings.
+The editors like VS Code have their own keymaps, so I have also had to replicate this behaviour in the VS Code keymap settings.
 For apps that don't allow you to customise this, like Slack, I've had to resort to Karabiner rules.

   Place this file in the `~/Library/KeyBindings` folder (you might need to create that folder).